MindfireTechnology/EFRepository/README.md

 ## Goals for 2.0
  - Better handling of client-provided ID's
+	- What is the expected behavior for AddOrUpdate on a new Client side generated ID?
+	- Add an attribute?
  - Better handling of joining of other tables into the query
+	- One to One
+	- One to Many
+	- Many to One
+	- Many to Many
  - Better transactional support -- espeically for EF Core
+ - Better handling of Child Objects
+ - Better support for Transactions
+	- Test to see if we're inside of a transaction?
+	- If the transaction is already in progress, then throw on BeginTrans
+	- Commit or Rollback or throw on dispose?
+ - Concurrency
+ - AddOrUpdate with a New object that uses an existing object as a relation
+	- If you're not using lazy loading, a simple recursive add
+	- If you are using lazy loading, then it's your responsibility?
+- Soft Deletes
+- Better support for Eager, Explicit, and Lazy Loading